MikeAriyo/MikeAriyo/README.md

-### Hi,
-I am the proud owner of an active and curious mind.
-Building user-centric products, making lives better and easier, through tech.

 - 🌱 Software Engineer - JavaScript, React, TypeScript, (MERN)
 - 💬 Improving at - Algorithms, Systems Design
 - 📫 How to reach me: